k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/17_batch_process_flow.md

 ### Step 4

-- Node 3 initiates worker threads for each node that will be involved in the migration process.
-In our example, all 5 nodes are required to contribute, the Job Owner node (Node 3), the Coordinator node (Node 1) and the non-coordinator nodes (N2, N4, N5).
+Node 3 initiates worker threads for each node that will participate in the migration process.
+In our example, all five nodes are required to contribute: the Job Owner node (Node 3), the Coordinator node (Node 1), and the non-coordinator nodes (N2, N4, N5).

 ### Step 5

-- Each node syncs the instances that has been allocated from the External Source systems.
+- Each node syncs the instances that have been allocated from the External Source systems.
-- N3 collects statistics information on each of the nodes and entity synchronization.
+- N3 collects statistical information on each node and entity synchronization.
 The collected information is written into the System DB (e.g., Cassandra).

 ### Step 6